-HyperLab's automatic multiplet fit results in 27% area uncertainty for peak No. 3 (the same peak as in the previous example).
-This effect can be explained by the followings:
+In comparison, HyperLab's automatic fit results in 27% area uncertainty for peak No. 3 (the same peak as in the previous example).
+This lower value can be explained by the followings:

 - a much wider the background region utilized, - thus the nonlinear fitter founds a minimum with greater confidence, - therefore the uncertainty of the fitted parameters will be smaller, - so the uncertainty value of the peak area will also be significantly lower.